Roadmap

 Return of the inspector and expense counters

-After the technical migration, two useful things were lost in the chat — visibility of triggered AI tools and the token usage counter under each response.
+After the technical migration, two useful things in the chat got lost — visibility of the AI tools that were invoked and the token usage counter under each response.
 Fixing it.

 • List of tools called by AI, with parameters and results